khakhalin/notes/keywords/git.md

 If there's a conflict, one has to … 🔥🔥 _How to resolve conflicts?
 If you don't have an IDE, especially?.._

 ⚠️ Note that unlike for `rebase` (below), merging branch1 into branch2 with one simple command doesn't exist!
-You can technically do it by providing an `--into-name <branch2>` command, but it's not just two branches in a row!
+You can technically do it by providing an `--into-name <branch2>` command, but it's not just two branch names in a row!
 And anyways it's advisable to always first switch to the branch you are merging to.
 If you type  (_incorrectly!_) "merge branch1 branch2" you will attempt to merge BOTH branches onto the current branch!

 If you pulled a branch and commited locally, but someone else had pushed a commit to the origin branch, you can no longer push, and you can no longer pull with a simple `git pull`.
 Instead you should do `git fetch` followed by `git merge`.
 If you are lucky and there are no conflicts, that's it basically (just push back immediately); if there are coflicts - resolve them first, then commit and push.